davidrobbins/betterWakandaLoginComponent/README.md

 * On your interface page drag a component widget onto your page.
 From the Styles section of the Properties Area make the width 625 and the height 86.

+* In the web component widget Properties panel point Web component path to the login component : /login.waComponent

 * That's all folks.